 If you are facing foreclosure in Ohio, it's important to understand how the process works.
 In Ohio, foreclosures are judicial, meaning they must go through court.
 The foreclosure officially begins when your lender files a foreclosure summons and complaint.
 But in some cases, your loan documents may require your lender to send you certain notices beforehand.

-Under federal regulations that went into effect on January 10, 2014, the servicer (on the lender's behalf) must typically wait until you are more than 120 days delinquent on your mortgage loan obligation before starting a foreclosure in court.
-This 120-day period is designed to give delinquent borrowers sufficient time to explore ways to avoid a foreclosure.
-(To learn more about federal mortgage servicing regulations, see Federal Laws Protecting Homeowners: Foreclosure Protections.)
+Under federal mortgage servicing laws that went into effect on January 10, 2014, the servicer (on the lender's behalf) must typically wait until you're more than 120 days delinquent on your mortgage loan obligation before starting a foreclosure in court.
+This 120-day period is designed to give delinquent borrowers sufficient time to explore loss mitigation options.

-Ohio does not have a specific statute that requires lenders to give you notice before it files a foreclosure case.
+Ohio doesn't have a specific statute that requires lenders to give you notice before it files a foreclosure case.
 However, your mortgage loan agreement may contain provisions that require certain types of notices, such as:

 Notice of default.
 Your mortgage may have a provision that requires the bank to give you written notice of the default before it can call the entire loan due (called “acceleration”) and file for foreclosure.